hypnoglow/dotfiles/README.md

 ## Updating

-Install script automatically does self-update by default, if no `--no-pull` specified.
+Install script automatically does self-update by default, if no `--update=no` specified.
 So the only thing you need to run is:

     cd dotfiles